tsgates/arch-wiki-markdown/wiki/Install_from_SSH.md

 ----------

 The sky is the limit.
-If the intent is to simply install Arch from the live media, follow the guide at Installation Guide.
+If the intent is to simply install Arch from the live media, follow the guide at Installation guide.
 If the intent is to edit an existing Linux install that got broken, follow the Install from Existing Linux wiki article.